RayRoestenburg/scala-io-exercise-4/README.md

 ###The Exercise

+- Use the Settings to configure the HTTP host and port in the Main class
 - Add your own l33t configuration to the application.conf file (uppercase and use-shift)
 - Create a val for the settings in L33tActor
 - Get 'uppercase' boolean from the Settings L33t object in the L33tActor